randallmlough/code-bot/README.md

 ### Understanding project structure
 #### Problem
 Get the assistant to understand project structure, specifically, what the package name should be for a file.
-Always wants to give it "package main" when other files in that directory are "package XXX".
+The bot always wants to give it "package main" when other files in that directory are "package XXX".

 #### Solution / workaround
-Give the bot a mock conversational example
+Give the bot a mock conversation that is added to the system prompt.

+example:
+system prompt: below is an example conversation from the users project structure

 ```markdown
 [//]: # (project structure)
 | Name | Filepath | Is Directory | Size | Last Modified | Metadata |